Kim Kardashian’s Famous Butt Continues To Trend, Rumored Plastic Surgeon Compares It To A Deflated Balloon

 “A balloon that has blown up and then deflated.”

 As Inquisitr reported two days ago, Kim Kardashian had recently lost 100,000 Instagram followers after untouched images of her famous butt surfaced.
-These untouched butt photos revealed that time, age, and child birth has not been too kind to Kim as she has started to develop some pretty noticeable cellulite.
+These untouched butt photos revealed that time, age, and childbirth has not been too kind to Kim as she has started to develop some pretty noticeable cellulite.
 It was a combination of these untouched photos revealing noticeable cellulite and all the attention the untouched butt photos are receiving that caused her rumored plastic surgeon to come forward and compare her famous bottom to a deflated balloon.

 Despite being rumored to be the plastic surgeon responsible for creating her perfect butt that people can’t seem to stop talking about, Dr. Aardon Rollins is now telling women Kim’s bottom should be viewed as a warning.
 Mirror claims the plastic surgeon is urging women to look into getting an airbrushed bottom before even considering plastic surgery.